dempseynoel/plumber-api/README.md

 # R REST APIs with plumber

-*This is recreating a previously deleted repository*
+*This is recreating a previously deleted repository.*

 You've just created a machine learning model or a piece of analysis in R and want to make it available to others to use.
 One way to share your work is to transform it into a web service - i.e. an API.
 Other developers would therefore only need to learn how to interact with your API, rather than how to code in R, to use your model or analysis.
 The `plumber` R package is the tool to do that: it allows us to expose R code as a service available to any other service on the web.